SENTRI: History

+The Secure Electronic Network for Travelers Rapid Inspection (SENTRI) is a trusted traveler program administered by U.S. Customs and Border Protection that facilitates expedited entry into the United States at designated ports of entry.
+Participation is limited to individuals who have undergone extensive background screening and are determined by CBP to pose a low security risk.

-SENTRI was conceived in 1995.
-A team of representatives from the Immigration and Naturalization Service (INS), U.S. Customs Service, and five other Federal stakeholder agencies was formed and established a technical concept, engineering design, and relevant policies.
-The first SENTRI lane was deployed at the Otay Mesa Port of Entry in San Diego, California, where the concept and design were refined.
+The SENTRI program was conceived in 1995 and first implemented at the Otay Mesa Port of Entry in San Diego, California.
 Additional technology tests, including in-vehicle biometrics and laneside facial recognition, were conducted at this site.

 In 1998, the decision was made to expand SENTRI to El Paso, Texas.
 The aim was to relieve congestion at the busy Paso del Norte International Bridge.
 However, this bridge was not wide enough to set aside one lane as a dedicated commuter lane.
 Therefore, the nearby Stanton Street bridge, which had been a southbound-only bridge, was chosen as the best place to deploy SENTRI.
 A new port of entry facility was built, and the SENTRI lane opened in September 1999.

 Next, the SENTRI team elected to deploy a system at the busiest single border crossing in the world, San Ysidro, California.
 The congested nature of Tijuana, near the border crossing, made it difficult to identify a place to put the dedicated lane, but with the cooperation of many organizations on both sides of the border, a lane was segregated, and SENTRI opened at San Ysidro in 2000, after which point the SENTRI team was disbanded, and SENTRI became a program office within INS.
 After INS was sunsetted on March 1, 2003, the SENTRI program office was absorbed by DHS Customs and Border Protection.

 Today, SENTRI Lanes can be found at the following ports of entry, from West to East: